stratself/tswg/README.md

 ## Howto

-See `docker-compose.yml` for the main configuration values.
-Most of the explanations are commented in there.

-1. Clone the repo and optionally build the container

-2. Fetch a WireGuard file from your VPN provider and format it to look like `./example.wg0.conf`.
+1. Fetch a WireGuard file from your VPN provider and format it to look like `./example.wg0.conf`.
 The main tweak is to remove the DNS field.

-3. Configure `docker-compose.yml` to your own tastes and bring it up
+2. Configure `docker-compose.yml` to your own tastes and bring it up.
+Most of the explanations and config values are commented in there.

 ## Environment variables